Long-Term Noise Characterization of Narrowband Power Line Communications: Modeling and Forecasting

 \begin{itemize} \item $\frac{d}{dt}n(t) = 0$: Adjacent noise samples with the same value. \item $\frac{d}{dt}n(t) \le 1$: Adjacent noise samples with derivative values not exceeding 1. \item $\frac{d}{dt}n(t) \le 2$: Adjacent noise samples with derivative values not exceeding 2. \item $\frac{d}{dt}n(t) \le 3$: Adjacent noise samples with derivative values not exceeding 3. \end{itemize}

-The objective of this analysis was to investigate the frequencies of abrupt changes in the noise process, or to assess the length of (almost) steady periods in the sequence of the noise values.
-Figures~\ref{fig:burst} show the four aforementioned cases in the three locations.
-First, we observe that the three locations are characterized by similar trends, although there are peculiarities due to the different number of occurrences, which might have been due to either the location or the superposition of all the frequencies.
+The objective of this analysis is to investigate the frequencies of abrupt changes in the noise process and to assess the length of (almost) steady periods in the sequence of the noise values.
+Figure~\ref{fig:burst} shows the four cases mentioned above in the three locations.
+First, we observe that similar trends characterize the three locations.
+However, there are peculiarities due to the different number of occurrences, which might have been due to either the location or the superposition of all the frequencies.
 Moreover, we observe a strong linear relation starting at a burst length equal to 2 s up to a burst length equal to 100 s.
-Given the log-log scale nature of the plot, we highlighted the geometric distribution nature of the process where bursts of length $k$ were constituted by independent $k$ events with derivative less or equal than $D$, with $D$ being 0, 1, 2, and 3.
-We note that the independence is related to the values of the derivative and not (as previously discussed) to the absolute values of the noise process, which in turn are characterized by a strong correlation.
+Given the plot's log-log scale nature, we highlighted the geometric distribution nature of the process where bursts of length $k$ were constituted by independent $k$ events with derivative less or equal than $D$, with $D$ being 0, 1, 2, and 3.
+We note that the independence is related to the values of the derivative and not (as previously discussed) to the absolute values of the noise process, which are characterized by a strong correlation.